 I was a small, small part of that change and I wanted to share the story with you.
-It’s a powerful testament to what capabilities lives in each human being that can be released if given the right circumstance and rooms.
+It’s a powerful testament to what capabilities live in each human being that can be released if given the right circumstances and room.

 Ibu Elsye

-This is Ibu Elsye (lady dress in black in the picture) or Mrs. Elsye for you westerners.
+This is Ibu Elsye (lady dressed in black in the picture) or Mrs. Elsye for you westerners.

 If you need something fixed - go to Ibu Elsye.